- High voltage transformers are subject to the risk of fire and explosion as a result of an electrical short circuit.

 - This also poses a risk of fire spreading onto the remaining parts of the installation.

-- We have performed hydraulic calculations and designed a sprinkler system capable of covering the entire surface of the transformer with water.
+- We have performed hydraulic calculations and designed a sprinkler fire protection system capable of covering the entire surface of the transformer with water.

-- We have made a hydraulic and electric connection with the existing systems, including the control system.
+- We have made a hydraulic (water) and electric connection with the existing fire protection systems, including the control system.

 Designed in accordance with NFPA standards